Handling Pressure and Stress: Understanding the Basics

 We all experience pressure at different points in our lives.
 It may be the pressure you feel when you’re presenting something in front of a group of people, whom you really want to impress.
 Pressure could be the feeling of wanting to play your best knowing that you need to in order to get back in the lineup for the next game.
-There are countless ways we can experience pressure and I am frequently asked the question “how do you deal with pressure and stress?”… here’s some strategies to help you deal with, and understand, the pressure you’re feeling along with the stress that accompanies it.
+There are countless ways we can experience pressure and I am frequently asked the question “How You Handle Stress and Pressure?”… here’s some strategies to help you deal with, and understand, the pressure you’re feeling along with the stress that accompanies it.

 Your brain doesn’t like things it can’t predict.
 Uncertainty and inability to predict a good outcome means that the brain naturally enters into an ‘unsafe’ or fear-based state because it’s simply trying to protect you–to get you to run away from whatever’s making you feel that way.